gefyrahq/gefyra/README.md

 # Gefyra
 Gefyra gives Kubernetes-("cloud-native")-developers a completely new way of writing and testing their applications.
-Gone are the times of custom Docker-compose setups, Vagrants, custom scrips or other scenarios in order to develop (micro-)services for Kubernetes.
+Gone are the times of custom `docker-compose` setups, Vagrants, custom scripts or other scenarios in order to develop (micro-)services for Kubernetes.

 Gefyra offers you to:
 - run services locally on a developer machine
-- operate feature-branches in production-like Kubernetes environment with all adjacent services
+- operate feature-branches in a production-like Kubernetes environment with all adjacent services
 - write code in the IDE you already love, be fast, be confident
-- leverage all the neat development features, such as debugger, code-hot-reloading, override environment variables
+- leverage all the neat development features, such as debugger, code-hot-reloading, overriding environment variables
-- run high-level integration tests against all dependant services
+- run high-level integration tests against all dependent services
 - keep peace-of-mind when pushing new code to the integration environment

 Compared to [Telepresence2](https://www.telepresence.io/docs/latest/reference/architecture/), Gefyra uses a Wireguard-based